Miguel-Pais/Compilador-Comm/README.md

 ## Compilation to RV32 ISA

 The language is compiled to RV32 machine code.
 Use the `--code` command-line option to see the compiled code.
+To compile the code into web-assembly use the `--web` command-line.

 Try